-Figure 31.
+Figure 33.
 The column plot in the main window.
 The red bars are the column values in ppmm of the last measured scan.
 The white and yellow squares are the maximum intensities of the whole spectrum and the maximum intensity in the fit-region (between fit low and fit high) respectively.
-The vertical yellow line indicates the softwares guess for the position of the centre of mass of the plume.
+The vertical yellow line indicates the software’s guess for the position of the centre of mass of the plume.